eXsio/querydsl-entityql/README.md

 ![Diagram](EntityQL.png)

 Red, italic, underlined is the final flow of using EntityQL in a project.
+Yellow/Blue are the respective native flows of QueryDSL SQL and JPA.
 EntityQL is a tool that is able to use JPA Entity mappings and create QueryDSL-SQL meta models.
 Those Models can be then used to construct Native SQL Queries based on JPA mappings, using QueryDSL fluent API.